forresty/forresty.github.com/source/_posts/2012-12-09-mbti-explained.markdown

 After all, there are only 16 groups, and even if you are in the rarest group, or you may prefer, the most elite group, 1% * 6 billion is still a very large number.

-And there are still people like me who are well aware of the system and are willing to hack their own minds, and capable of making actions to change their types on demand and have succeeded.
+And there are still people like me who are well aware of the system and are willing to hack their own minds, and are capable of taking actions to change their types on demand and have succeeded.

 Take that.